thisisevilevil/evilevil365/_drafts/2025-09-26-TAP-And-Autopilot.md

 ![OtherUser](/assets/images/2025-09-26-TAP-And-Autopilot/OtherUser-LockScreen-1.png?raw=true "Other User - Lockscreen")
 ![OtherUser](/assets/images/2025-09-26-TAP-And-Autopilot/OtherUser-LockScreen-2.png?raw=true "Other User - Lockscreen")

 I spoke to someone from Microsoft about this problem, and he was well aware of the "workaround" to assign policies and apps that causes reboots, to users instead, to prevent reboots during the autopilot process.
-He generally recommended against it as a solution to this problem, as we can never guarantee to completely prevent the reboots during the autopilot process.
+He generally recommended against it as a solution to this problem, as it can never be guaranteed to completely prevent the reboots during the autopilot process.
 Microsoft might make changes on their end that could cause a reboot somewhere in the process in the near future, we don't really know.
 Also we spoke about the user experience in this flow, and what happens in what I described in C) and E) surprised me a bit.
 When the user enrolls for windows hello in this scenario, the windows hello provisioning/enrollment has actually not completed.
-That is why we are seeing the wonky sign-in screen in E).
+That is why we are seeing the wonky sign-in screen in E) in correlation with TAP+Web Sign in enrollment.

 However, when speaking to other experts in the community, it seems to be perfectly normal to workaround this problem by simply locating all policies and apps that causes a reboot, then assign to users rather than devices.
 For DHA Compliance checks, we can implement a grace period and a forced reboot at some point, to allow the device to perform the reboot within the specified time, allowing to become compliant within a certain time period.
 This seems to be the most common solution today.